Welcome to your Jolla

 If you're modifying a date, your Jolla shows the currently selected date in the calendar view.

 - You can still pull left to accept a date - just do it below the calendar view.

 To copy music, videos and photos off your Jolla or to use the web, email, chat, or social networks you need to setup WLAN and Mobile Data networking - and probably Bluetooth and USB too.

 When you have your SIM card in, your Jolla can tell you if you have a 3G connection.
 You configure this in Settings | System | Connectivity - Mobile Network.

 You will see your Internet provider's service here.
 It may be as simple as "Internet" or maybe your mobile operator's name - your mobile operator tells your Jolla what name to use here.

 Tapping on this name will tell your Jolla it's allowed to use your mobile network for data if it can't find a WLAN to use.
 A long tap lets you enter your settings manually (connection name, access point name, username and password) - your mobile operator will give you these details.

 When your Jolla connects to a different mobile network (eg when you go abroad) you may have to pay 'roaming' charges.
 If this matters to you then this is where you tell your Jolla to never allow data roaming, always allow it or to ask each time.

 The remaining settings allow you to choose your 2G/3G preferences, and let you pick a mobile network manually if you want to.
-"Prefer 3G" will connect to a 3G network whenever possible.
-However, you may sometimes only get a 2G connection, which means that you may not be able to use some of your Jolla's features (eg. GPS may not be available).
+"Prefer 3G" will connect to a network using a 3G signal whenever possible.
+However, it will use a slower 2G connection if that is all it can find.
 Some areas may not have a 3G network available.
-If you know you're in such an area, then you may want to choose "2G only" so your Jolla diesn't spend time looking for a 3G network.
+If you know you're in such an area, then you may want to choose "2G only" so your Jolla doesn't use up the battery looking for a 3G network.